 Biomedical scientific research, medical education, information-sharing sessions, and community outreach are an everyday occurrence at Clements University Hospital.

-Our hospital includes more than 35,000 square feet dedicated to research and learning – a testament to our commitment to advancing health care every day.
+As a teaching hospital, nearly every area of the care units supports our learning environment.
+Our hospital includes more than 40,000 square feet dedicated to research and learning – a testament to our commitment to advancing health care every day.

 As part of UT Southwestern, one of the top academic medical centers in the nation, Clements University Hospital continues a long legacy of cutting-edge research and innovation with work that has the power to directly benefit our current and future patients.